-- a. select the Superintendent. - b. provide the Superintendent with clear corporate direction. - c. delegate in writing, administrative authority and identify responsibility subject to the provisions and restrictions in provincial legislation and regulations. - d. respect the privilege of the Superintendent to carry out executive action and support the Superintendent's actions which are exercised within the delegated discretionary powers of the position. - e. evaluate annually the Superintendent in accordance with the approved Superintendent/CEO Evaluation Process, Criteria, and Timelines document, and review compensation. - f. provide for Superintendent succession.
+- a. select the Superintendent. - b. provide the Superintendent with clear corporate direction. - delegate in writing, administrative authority and identify responsibility subject to the provisions and restrictions in provincial legislation and regulations. - d. respect the privilege of the Superintendent to carry out executive action and support the Superintendent's actions which are exercised within the delegated discretionary powers of the position. - e. evaluate the Superintendent after the first year of the Superintendent's initial contract, and again the year prior to the Superintendent's contract renewal.
+In the interim years, the Superintendent and the Board shall engage in yearly performance highlights. - f. provide for Superintendent succession.